-Lucuma is a fruit very popular in Chile and Peru, is originally from Peru.
-Is always eaten cooked, as is very astringent raw.
-I grow up eating lucuma ice cream and one of my favorite cakes lucuma-meringue cake.
-Another favorite ingredient for us in Chile is manjar or dulce de leche as is called in Argentina.
+Lucuma is a fruit very popular in Chile and Peru.
+It is always eaten cooked, as it is very astringent raw.
+I grew up eating lucuma ice cream and one of my favorite cakes, lucuma-meringue cake.
+Another favorite ingredient for us in Chile is Manjar or dulce de leche.

-Dulce de leche and lucuma is a very popular pairing, neither of the flavors overpowers the other and the creamy texture of the dulce de leche is a nice complement to the grainy texture of the lucuma.
+Dulce de leche and Lucuma is a trendy pairing.
+Neither of the flavors overpowers the other.
+The creamy texture of the dulce de leche is an excellent complement to the grainy texture of the lucuma.

 Lucuma powder is available at health stores and at Amazon